Ituu

 Ituu (Ituu Carcar) is one of the clans of the Oromo people.
 This group lives dominantly in the present-day West Hararghe Zone.
 The correct term for the land of Ituus is "Chercher" or "Ona Ituu" (the Ituu Province).
-It is believed the extinct Harla ethnicity were incorporated into Ituu Oromo.
+It is believed the extinct Harla people were incorporated into Ituu Oromo.

+History

+Asma Giyorgis states that the Ituu established themselves in the Adal regions after the Battle of Fatagar, which took place between Abyssinia and the Adal Sultanate.

+The Ituu were invaded by Menelik II From 1883 to 1885.

 Clans

-Ituus are divided into ten clans: Baye, Wayye, Addayyo, Aroji, Babo, Gadula, Wachale, Alga, Gamo, Qalu, but there is no Galan in Ituu.
+Ituus are divided into ten clans: Baye, Wayye, Addayyo, Aroji, Babo, Gadula, Wachale, Alga, Gamo, Elellee.
+There is no Galan in Ituu.

 Religion

-The Ituu adhered to their traditional religious beliefs until the 19th century, at which point they embraced Islam, largely influenced by missionaries from Egypt and Harar.
+The Ituu seemed to have adhered to their traditional religion until the 18th and 19th centuries, when the westward expansion of Muslim Somalis into Hararghe initiated a broader process of Islamization.
+Somali-origin Warra Qallu missionaries subsequently established themselves among the Ituu in Chercher as Muslim religious leaders.
+Islamization was significantly reinforced by Harari influence, particularly Emir ʽAbd al-Shakur ibn Yusuf, as well as Egyptian proselytizing campaigns, and Muslim religious figures.
+Aw Ali was an influential Ittu Muslim saint in the nineteenth century.